noobprogrammer333/Final-Project-Final-Exam/README.md

    - Display Min-Heap: 5, 10, 15, 20, 30
    - Challenge:
        - Guess the largest number in Max-Heap → Correct: 30
-       - Guess the smallest number in Min-Heap → Cprrect: 5
+       - Guess the smallest number in Min-Heap → Correct: 5

 This project is a fun, interactive way to explore key data structures, making it perfect for both learning and practical demonstration!